(All fields required)

-The next “Building Safety on Your Block (BSOYB)” Home Safety Day will be Saturday Oct.
-4, 2013, for the communities of Over-the-Rhine, Price Hill, Avondale, Lincoln Heights, and Norwood.Protect the ones you love by preventing home injuries, the leading cause of death for children under 5.
+The next “Building Safety on Your Block (BSOYB)” Home Safety Day will be Saturday May 10, 2014, for the community of Norwood.Protect the ones you love by preventing home injuries, the leading cause of death for children under 5.
 Home injuries are preventable, and there has been a reduction in injuries for those homes that participated in previous BSOYB Safety Days.
 Learn about what you can do and receive up to $100 worth of installed home safety equipment at no cost to you.
 This includes: carbon monoxide detector, safety gate, window locks, door knob covers, swivel outlet plates, cabinet / drawer locks, and more!

 Or, come to the event and volunteer to help educate families and install equipment.